artdearthouse/mc-anvil-db/README.md

 # mc-anvil-db

 A FUSE-based virtual filesystem for Minecraft that intercepts and simulates `.mca` region files.
-It provides a programmable storage layer for the Anvil format, enabling on-the-fly chunk generation, remote database backends, and virtualized world management with minimal local disk footprint.
+It provides a programmable storage layer for the Anvil format, enabling on-the-fly chunk generation, ~~remote database backends~~, and virtualized world management with minimal local disk footprint.

 This screenshot shows a **Stateless Infinite Flat World Generator** - world don't really exists as file, it's just a fully procedural generation of chunks on the fly.
 ![Infinite Flat World Demo](demo/infinity_flat_demo.png)